 Q #26) What was the most and least satisfying experience as a manager?

-Answer: The most satisfying incident as a manager was to train the freshers from the college hired to the company.
+Answer: The most satisfying incident as a manager was to train the freshers from the college hired by the company.
 They were a bunch of enthusiastic people willing to learn and add value to the company.

 The least rewarding experience was the amount of traffic jam that I faced while driving to the office.
-I had wasted a lot of productive hours on roads daily.
+I had wasted a lot of productive hours on the roads daily.

 Q #27) How do you handle pressure at work?